 Home-based ESL teachers often work remotely.
 Some ESL companies may have a physical address but many may not have an office near your area.
 So what is a work-from-home ESL teacher expected to do?

 There are a few traits employers are looking for in a candidate.
-Here are a few:
+Here are some examples: